colomoto/colomoto-web/content/methods/updatings/asynchronous/index.md

 methods: asynchronous
 ---

-Only one node is updated at each time point, i.e. a separate transition is possible for each component.
+Each component can be updated separately, which gives a different successor for each updatable component.

-Here, many alternative paths in the STG can exist.
-The asynchronous updating policy, considering many concurrent successor states for the exploration of the STG, may become untractable for the analysis of large models, while the synchronous alternative may prove too simplistic.
+This updating is non-deterministic: each state can have several successors (at most as many as the number of components).